How to Start a Nonprofit Organization in Florida: Everything You Need to Know

 There is a $79 fee for filing for the Articles of Incorporation in Florida.
 The Florida Department of State will take credit card, check, or money order for this, and the processing time is usually around 10 days.
 Filing online shortens this process to one to three days.
 If you choose to incorporate between Oct.
 1 and Dec.
 31st, but don’t intend to do business until the following calendar year, putting Jan.1 as your effective date will free you from the need to file an annual report form for the upcoming year.

 Register a Corporate Name

 Florida nonprofit names are required to end in “Incorporated,” “Inc,” “Corporation,” or “Corp.”
 Ending them in “Co or “Company” is not allowed.
-Do not use or assume the name is approved until you receive your filing acknowledgement from the Division of Corporations.
+Do not use or assume the name is approved until you receive your filing acknowledgment from the Division of Corporations.